IARCbioinfo/SBG-CGC_course2018/README.md

 ## Participants guidelines

 Participants would need to install R and Rstudio.
 One possibility is to use the steps proposed in [this gist](https://gist.github.com/mGalarnyk/41c887e921e712baf86fecc507b3afc7).
+Caution:
+  * please change the version of rstudio installed into the last one: 1.1.423
-Caution: you would probably need to add a key with `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys THE_KEY`.
+  * you would probably need to add a key with `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys THE_KEY`.
+  * two more packages are needed, execute: `sudo apt install libcurl4-openssl-dev` and `sudo apt-get install libssl-dev`

 R package sevenbridges-r is also needed:
 ```